spartan0000/Endoscopy-RAG/README.md

 ### People suggested I build such a system over the weekend...
 ### So I did.
 It's a very basic prototype but as a proof of concept, it works

+### ***Important note here - no actual patient information was used in development.
+Anything resembling medical data is purely fictional that I made up***

 ![](./images/lumbergh.png)

 ### It was fun experimenting with this over the weekend!
 ### More refinements and updates to come...improving the protocol documents, logging and auditing, benchmarks and accuracy